Editorial disclosure: We earn from qualifying Amazon purchases at no extra cost to you. Picks are independently researched. Full disclosure →

 The Verdict (When Walking Pad Wins, When Gym Wins)

-choose walking pad if: you work at a desk, you struggle with consistency, you don't have easy gym access, you want to build a daily movement habit, you're on a budget, you have limited time.
+choose walking pad if: you work at a desk, you struggle with consistency, you don't have easy gym access, you want to build a daily movement habit, you're on a budget, you have current.

 choose gym if: you want serious strength training, you need social accountability, you like variety and classes, you want trainer guidance, you're already physically active and need advanced equipment.